bitparanoid27/sturdy-dbengine-proj/README.md

 ### Project description

 A zero-dependency, file-backed, append-only key-value storage engine built from the ground up in Node.js.
-This project is a systems-engineering exercise designed to explore memory allocation, binary serialization, and crash-resilient storage mechanics.
+This is a systems-engineering exercise designed to explore memory allocation, binary serialization, and crash-resilient storage mechanics.

 ### Why Build a Storage Engine?